-In contrast to the more affluent areas of urban Argentina, communities in rural Patagonia remain isolated and underserved: many lack access to clean water, electricity, education, and healthcare.
-A lack of quality schools in the area—particularly those providing culturally appropriate, practical education—has led to high levels of school dropout and illiteracy rates.
-As few opportunities exist for local employment, most adolescents and youth migrate to urban areas.
+Population density in Patagonia is one of the lowest in the world, with approximately 1-2 persons per square kilometre.
+Communities in rural Patagonia are isolated and underserved, with many lacking access to clean water, electricity, education, and healthcare.
+The absence of quality schools in the area—particularly those providing culturally appropriate, practical education—has led to high levels of school dropout and illiteracy rates.
+As few opportunities exist for local employment, most adolescents and youth end-up migrating to urban areas.

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.